ai-hero/declarative-mlops-falcon/README.md

 The repo contains code for a basic container to serve ML models as an HTTP service using Falcon.

-# Serving the model using an HTTP endpoint
+# Serving the model using an HTTP endpoint.

 ## Pre-requisites